-- A. Term All capital improvements as outlined in the Capital Improvement Program Plan will be financed for a period consistent with the useful life of the project, but in no event greater than forty years. - B. Capitalized Interest Certain types of financings will require interest be capitalized or funded from bond proceeds from the issuance date to the date at which the Agency has beneficial use and occupancy of the financed project.
-The Agency will comply with the requisite federal tax laws in the use of capitalized interest. - C. Debt Service Reserve The Agency may use, as needed, a debt service reserve fund to enhance the credit structure of the bonds and provide added security for bondholders.
-Debt service reserve funds are generally funded from bond proceeds and are limited in size by federal tax regulations. - D. Debt Service Structure Debt service structures should be consistent with the useful life of the project financed generally, provide for overall level debt structure for the Agency on an aggregate basis, and consider the budgetary impact of incremental debt service.
+- A. Term All capital improvements as outlined in the Capital Improvement Program Plan will be financed for a period consistent with the useful life of the project, but generally not greater than forty years. - B. Capitalized Interest Certain types of financings may include capitalized interest from the issuance date to the date at which the Agency has beneficial use and occupancy of the financed project.
+The Agency will comply with the requisite federal tax laws in the use of capitalized interest. - C. Debt Service Reserve The Agency may use, as beneficial, a debt service reserve fund to enhance the credit structure of the bonds and provide added security for bondholders.
+Debt service reserve funds are generally funded from bond proceeds and are limited in size by federal tax regulations.

-E. Call Provisions - In general, the Agency's securities will include a call feature, which is no later than ten (10) years from the date of delivery of the bonds.
+- D. Debt Service Structure Debt service structures should be consistent with the useful life of the project financed generally, provide for overall level debt structure for the Agency on an aggregate basis, and consider the budgetary impact of incremental debt service. - E. Call Provisions In general, the Agency's securities will include a call feature, which is no later than ten (10) years from the date of delivery of the bonds.
 The Agency will avoid the sale of non-callable bonds absent careful evaluation by the Agency of the value of the call option.

-9. CREDIT CONSIDERATIONS
+10. CREDIT RATINGS